PrefCLM: Enhancing Preference-based Reinforcement Learning with Crowdsourced Large Language Models: Experiments and Results

 As shown in Fig \ref{fig:user}, we can observe that the policies fine-tuned by PrefEVO and PrefCLM achieve higher ratings in terms of overall user satisfaction compared to the pre-trained policy.
 This demonstrates that static reward functions, which serve as the basis of Scripted Teachers, lack the flexibility to capture subtle and unique user expectations in customizable HRI tasks.
 In contrast, the LLM-based approaches can more efficiently adapt to user expectations by incorporating interactive user verbal inputs and adjusting evaluation patterns in PbRL accordingly.
 This highlights the potential of LLM agents to bridge the gap between human intentions and robot behaviors.

 More importantly, PrefCLM significantly outperforms PrefEVO in both satisfaction and personalization.
 This can be attributed to the fact that PrefEVO relies on the adaptation of the evaluation function by a single LLM agent, whereas PrefCLM adopts a collective adaptation pattern within the crowdsourcing framework.
 Each LLM agent refines its evaluation criteria based on user interactive inputs, covering a broader spectrum of user-specific feedback.
-This demonstrates that the crowdsourcing and fusion strategies proposed in PrefCLM effectively harness collective intelligence to better align robot behaviors with unique user preferences.
+As one participant noted, ``\textit{I prefer that one (PrefCLM) because it made the robot's behavior feel more aligned with what I wanted after each of my comments.}" This highlights how the crowdsourcing and fusion strategies in our PrefCLM effectively harness collective intelligence to better align robot behaviors with individual user preferences.